-Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by OMB Circular A-133
+Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance

-The purpose of this report on internal control over compliance is solely to describe the scope of our testing on internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing on internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.

-Ronald L. Jones Chief Examiner
+Ronald L. Jones

+Chief Examiner

+Department of Examiners of Public Accounts